Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 This column displays the number given to every additional address.
 The base address is marked as **STD** (standard).

 - *Address type*
-This column displays the address type.
+This column displays the address type selected.

 - *Company*
-This column displays the company name.
+This column displays the company name entered.

 - *ZIP*
-This column displays the customer/supplier ZIP (or postal) code.
+This column displays the customer/supplier ZIP (or postal) code entered.

 - *Location*
-This column displays the customer/supplier location.
+This column displays the customer/supplier location entered.

 - *Country*
-This column displays the customer/supplier country.
+This column displays the customer/supplier country selected.

 > [Info] The different countries are represented with the international vehicle registration codes.